axelvaldez/radical-companies/_posts/Posts/2022-09-19-confession-k2k-has-been-doing-it.markdown

 ---

 <div style="display:none;">
- <p>We've been thinking hard about ways to ease into the co-ownership model and we've been trying differeht things out.
-Then, just this morning I realized that K2K, in Bilbao, Spain,<a href="#en01"><sup id="bm01">1&nbsp;</sup></a> has already been running this experiment for quite a while.</p>
+ <p>We've been thinking hard about ways to ease into the co-ownership model.
+Then, just this morning I realized that K2K, in Bilbao, Spain, has already been running this experiment for quite a while.</p>
 </div>

 <h1>&nbsp;</h1>